Training and Education Opportunities

 Research Basics for Study Teams

-The Research Basics workshop series presents basic, introductory-level material covering concepts in clinical or health research.
-It is open to all study team members who are new to clinical or health research at U-M or new to any of the topics listed below.
-This three-part series engages participants and provides opportunities for skill-building and learning.
-Maximum benefit will be gained by attending all three sessions, but it is not required.
+The Research Basics series is designed to present basic, introductory-level material covering concepts in clinical or health research.
+It is open to all study team members who are new to clinical or health research at U-M or new to any of the topics.

 - Fundamentals of Data Management (Online)

-- Essential Documents and Good Clinical Practice (September 10)
+- Essential Documents and Good Clinical Practice (Online Course Coming Soon)

 Where: Danto Auditorium